ItsGaet/Programmazione/README.md

-# Programmazione
+# Programming

-Questa repository conterrà tutte le esercitazioni pratiche svolte ed eseguite nel corso del trimestre di programmazione.
+This repository will contain all the practical exercises carried out and executed during the programming term.
-Corso seguito con il Prof. Bochicchio all'UNIBA
+Course taken with Prof. Bochicchio at UNIBA

 ## Getting Started